 To discover what a Czech Christmas feast entails and the interesting traditions which pair (for instance, did you know Christmas dinner swims in the bathtub?), read on!
 We’ve also translated a Christmas recipe in case you’d like to add a little Czech flavor to your holiday menu this year.

 Rybí polévka / Fish Soup

-And we wouldn’t dare talk of Christmas traditions (and soup) without mentioning the golden piglet!
+And we wouldn’t dare talk of Czech Christmas food traditions without mentioning the golden piglet!
 According to tradition, those who fast throughout the day on Christmas Eve (eating only soup) until dinner see the golden piglet.
 Seeing the piglet is said to bring good luck – a Christmas miracle, we’d agree!

 Český kapr / Carp